datacommonsorg/data/tools/place_name_resolver/README.md

 For sample input/output CSVs, see the `.csv` files in `place_name_resolver/testdata` directory.

-NOTE: If the `--generate_place_id` is set, then in place of DCIDs, Maps placeIDs are returned.
-This is useful when you cannot access the GCS bucket storing the placeID to DCID map.
+NOTE: If the `--generate_place_id` is set, then in place of DCIDs, placeIDs are returned.

 ## Usage